iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 * If the resolution process of any DID fails.

 ## Note
-* The order of the documents in the returned vector matches that in `dids`.
+* The order of the documents in the returned array matches that in `dids`.
-* If `dids` contains duplicates, these will be resolved only once and the resolved document is copied into the returned vector to match the order of `dids`.
+* If `dids` contains duplicates, these will be resolved only once and the resolved document is copied into the returned array to match the order of `dids`.

 **Kind**: instance method of [<code>Resolver</code>](#Resolver)